 9. Revive (Self-Hosted)

 The first and most significant feature of Revive is that it is completely free.
-Additionally, it is the most widely used open-source and self-hosted ad-serving solution.
+Additionally, it is the most widely used open-source and self-hosted ad-serving solution, making it one of the top ad servers.
 Numerous targeting options, thorough reporting, AdSense connection, etc., are included.
+In contrast, Revive only provides help through its community website for users.

 In addition, the adoption and upkeep of this self-hosted technology need publishers to have a particular level of technical expertise.
 Additionally, it uses up a sizable amount of a publisher’s server resources.